trtd56/RFCX/docs/last_solution.md

 ## 2nd stage: pseudo label re-labeling

-The purpose of stage2 is to improve model and make pseudo label by this model.
+The purpose of stage2 is to improve the model and make pseudo labels by this model.

 Use 1st stage trained weight.

 The key point I think is to calculate gradient loss only labeled frame.
-The positive label was trained from tp_train.csv only and the negative label was trained from fp_train.csv only.
+The positive labels were sampled from tp_train.csv only and the negative labels were sampled from fp_train.csv only.
 I put 1 to positive label and -1 to negative label.

 ```python